Vegan brioche buns which are buttery, fluffy and super easy to make! The buns can be made sweet or savoury and in a variety of sizes.

 - Use stale brioche buns in a vegan french toast casserole.

 - Fill them with a savoury filling and enjoy them as sliders, at home or for entertaining

-- Or make larger portions and use them as brioche hamburger buns
+- Make larger portions and use them as vegan brioche burger buns

 - Buttery Vegan Brioche

 - Blueberry Cinnamon Rolls

 Buttery Vegan Brioche Buns